masezou/k8s-study/README.md

 # Note

 This environment is KIND environment.
-Metallb only affect localhost.
+Metallb loadbalancer only affects to localhost.
 If you want to access from out of box. kubectl port-forward --address 0.0.0.0 service/hogehoge